permguard/permguard/site/content/docs/cli/authz/schemas.md

 ## Validate a Schema

-A schema can be modeled using either JSON or YAML,  and then validated using YAML format.
+A schema is modeled using YAML.

 {{< tabs "permguard-schemas-validate" >}}
 {{< tab "yaml" >}}